jonhilgart22/DSCI-6005-deep-learning/README.md

 Course Description
 ----

-This course gives students an overview of Deep Learning, aka artificial neural networks.
-We will cover the mathematics and programming required to understand, design, and apply Deep Learning.
+This course provides a broad overview of Deep Learning, aka artificial neural networks.
+We will cover the mathematics and programming required to understand the fundamentals of Deep Learning and design contemporary architectures.
 Students will apply these techniques to real-world problems, for example image classification.

 ### By the end of this course, you should be able to:

-- Apply Deep Learning to solve a real world problem
+- Apply Deep Learning to solve real world problems
-- Build a basic neural network from scratch
+- Build a 3-layer artificial neural network from scratch
 - Explain and implement backpropagation algorithm
 - Build the following architectures:
     - Convolutional Neural Networks (CNN)
     - Recurrent Neural Network (RNN) and Long Short Term Memory (LSTM)
+    - Generative Adversarial Nets (GANs)
+    - Reinforcement Learning (RL)

 ### Out of Scope

 - All other kinds of machine learning (We are only covering Deep Learning)
-- All other Deep Learning frameworks (We are only covering Keras and TensorFlow )
+- All other Deep Learning frameworks (We are only covering Keras and TensorFlow)
    - Theano, Caffe, CNTK, DSSTNE, PaddlePaddle, …
    - OpenAI Gym/Universe & DeepMind Lab
    - High Performance Computing (HPC)
    - Distributed systems
-- ALL other Hardware implementations (We are only covering Mac CPU)
+- ALL other hardware implementations (We are only covering Mac CPU and GPUs)
-    - GPUs
     - ASIC
     - Mobile
 - Deep Learning research (We are only covering applied Deep Learning)